VahsirRush/Option-Pricing-/README.md

 ## Acknowledgments

 - Polygon.io for providing market data
-- Black-Scholes model for option pricing theory
+- Black-Scholes, Monte Carlo, Binomial model for option pricing theory
 - FastAPI and Streamlit for the web framework